 - Brants, Sabine, Stefanie Dipper, Peter Eisenberg, Silvia Hansen, Esther König, Wolfgang Lezius, Christian Rohrer, George Smith, and Hans Uszkoreit.
 2004.
 TIGER: Linguistic Interpretation of a German Corpus.
 Journal of Language and Computation, 2004 (2), 597-620.

 - TIGER Project.
 2003.
 TIGER Annotationsschema.
 Manuscript.
 Universität des Saarlands, Universität Stuttgart Universität Potsdam.
 July 2003.

 1. Research and evaluation purposes

 For research and evaluation purposes, the TIGERCorpus can be downloaded for free.
 However, we ask you to acknowledge the TIGERCorpus license agreement for non-commercial use, first.
-The "Accept license terms" button at the bottom of the license will then take you to the download page.
+The "Accept license terms" button at the bottom of the license text will then take you to the download page.

 2. Commercial purposes